gbrolo/thompson-algorithm/README.md

 ### Prerequisites

 Java SE8.
+SDK 8.

 ### Installing

 Load the project to an IDE or copy the contents to a folder.
 Then compile the project from console or with IDE.

+Note: Automated support for Jetbrains' IntelliJ (just load the project).

 Main class is:

 ```